Home

 Boredom

 If your job is not a hobby, no matter how new and interesting technologies, tools, and frameworks come along, you will still get very bored.
 It is boring to write, debug, release, implement, and so on.
 The role of the manager dilutes the technology routine a bit.
-You need to plan projects, budgets, create teams, make a growth plan for each subordinate, and generally — do more people management.
+You need to plan projects, and budgets, create teams, make a growth plan for each subordinate, and generally — do more people management.
 People here are an endless source of problems — and therefore an endless field of work.

 Influence